csiebler/csiebler.github.io/content/posts/azure-machine-learning-pipelines-azure-data-factory-datapath.md

 title: "Invoking Azure Machine Learning Pipelines from Azure Data Factory using DataPath"
 date: 2021-07-23
 ---
+## Introduction

 This is a quick post for showing how to call Azure Machine Learning Pipelines from Azure Data Factory.
 This includes passing data dynamically into the Machine Learning Pipeline using `DataPath`.

-##Pipeline Creation
+## Pipeline Creation

-First, let’s create an AzureML Pipeline that we can use for this example.
-Please note that this code is syntactically correct, but probably won’t run unless you adapt a few parameters, e.g., change the environment, adapt the data path, add a training script, etc.
+First, let's create an AzureML Pipeline that we can use for this example.
+Please note that this code is syntactically correct, but probably won't run unless you adapt a few parameters, e.g., change the environment, adapt the data path, add a training script, etc.

 ```python
 import os